ad0/4clojure-solving-bot/README.md

 ![ditribution](https://raw.githubusercontent.com/ad0/4clojure-solving-bot/master/resources/4clojurebot-results.png)

-I guess that more patterns can be learned to solve more exercises (especially by exploiting easy parsing capabilities of lisp-like langages like clojure), but, well, the PoC is here.
+I guess that more patterns can be learned to solve more exercises (especially by exploiting parsing power of lisp-like langages like clojure), but, well, the PoC is here.

 I understand that there's no point of cheating on this kind of challenges site.
 The goal is to learn the clojure langage.
 Anyway, I wrote this bot using clojure!